 Customer Service and Support

-The number of job openings in the customer service industry will also be higher.
+The number of job openings in the customer service industry since the pandemic started will also be higher.
 These types of jobs allow for remote working and don’t require high qualifications to get into.
 With people trying to maintain reasonable distances, most are still not ready to receive in-person customer support.
 Customer service or support professionals will be able to help clients through phone calls and video calls.
 Plus, now that people are getting used to distance-support, many companies will keep this working model in the future.

 During the pandemic, the supply chain market did not get any less hectic because consumers have steered toward online shopping to meet their needs—from getting essentials like food and clothes to other products and services.
 Therefore, there was a high demand for individuals to fill in roles such as truck drivers, delivery workers, logisticians, warehouse workers, and hoist technicians, among many others.
 Such roles will probably continue to be sought after because it will take some time for consumers to readjust to a post-quarantine life.

 Let’s not forget the heroes who are getting the world through these trying times—professionals in the healthcare industry like nurses, doctors, technicians, homecare physicians, and so on.
 These professionals have probably worked more hours in the last few months than ever before.
 It is obvious that their services are needed all year round but now, even more so, seeing as COVID-19 is still haunting many nations worldwide.
 Thus, it is safe to say that more healthcare professionals are going to be required.
 If you’ve been wanting to venture into the healthcare field, this would be the best time to do so.